FAIRplus/Data-Maturity/docs/Glossary.md

 A data exchange model is a type of data model specialized devised to enable the transfer of information between systems.

 ### Data Model/Schema
-A data model is a formal representation of a domain which identified key entities and relations between them.
+A data model is a formal representation of a domain with identified key entities and relations between them.

 ### Data Object
 Definition